mas-bandwidth/gafferongames/content/post/networked_physics_in_virtual_reality.md

 <img src="/img/networked-physics-in-vr/overwatch.jpg" width="100%"/>

 The key benefit of client-side prediction is that the client feels no latency while the server remains authoritative over the simulation.
 This is achieved by continuously sending corrections from the server to the client, in effect telling the client, at this time I think you were _here_ and doing _this_.

-Here's where it gets complicated.
-The client can't just apply the server corrections as-is, because by the time they arrive they're _in the past_, so the client (invisibly) rolls the local player back in time, applies the correction from the server, then replays local inputs to bring the corrected player state back up to present time on the client.
+The client rolls back these corrected objects, applies the correction, and invisibly resimulates them back up to present time on the client.

-This happens all the time in first person shooters but you rarely notice, because the local player state and the corrected state almost always agree.
-When they don't, it's usually because something happened on the server that can't be predicted from your inputs alone (another player shot you), or... because you were cheating :)

 <img src="/img/networked-physics-in-vr/titanfall.jpg" width="100%"/>

-Client side prediction works _great_ for first person shooters, hiding latency while keeping the game secure against cheaters.
+Client side prediction works _great_ for first person shooters - hiding latency while keeping the game secure against cheaters.
 But is it a good technique for networking a physics simulation?

 <img src="/img/networked-physics-in-vr/callofduty.png" width="100%"/>

-Unfortunately the answer is no. Why?
+Unfortunately the answer is _probably not_.
+Why?

 First person shooters apply prediction to your local player character, objects you are carrying like items and weapons, and depending on the game, projectiles like grenades and missiles.
-This works well because only a small subset of objects need to be rolled back and resimulated on each client.
+It well because only a _small subset_ of objects need to be rolled back and resimulated on each client.

 But what if you wanted to throw an object at a stack of objects, and have the stack react without latency?
-What would need to be predicted and rolled back in this case?
+What would need to be rolled back in this case?
 The answer is not only the object you throw, but also any objects it collides with, plus any objects they collide with and so on!

-While this could _theoretically_ work, the worst case is a client predicting the _entire simulation_ when all objects are in a big stack.
-This quickly becomes impractical because physics simulation is expensive.
-We simply can't afford to rollback and resimulate 10-15 frames of simulation just to hide latency.
+This is a problem because physics simulation is _very expensive_.
+We simply can't afford to rollback and resimulate large parts of the physics simulation just to hide latency :(

-# Distributed Simulation
+## Distributed Simulation

 The third technique is distributed simulation.
 The basic idea is that instead of having the server be authoritative over the whole simulation, authority is _distributed_ across player machines, such that players take authority over different parts of the world, in effect _becoming the server_ for those objects.

 <img src="/img/networked-physics-in-vr/gta5.jpg" width="100%"/>

-Distributed simulation is used in open world games like **Grand Theft Auto** because it distributes the cost of simulating a large world across player's machines.
+Distributed simulation is often used in open world games like **Grand Theft Auto** because it distributes the cost of simulating a large world across player's machines.
 Latency is hidden by giving players authority over their own character and vehicles they are driving.

 <img src="/img/networked-physics-in-vr/destiny.jpg" width="100%"/>

-**Destiny** also uses a distributed simulation technique, distributing the cost of player and AI simulation across player machines, while keeping important aspects of mission scripting running on [lightweight dedicated servers](http://www.gdcvault.com/play/1022247/Shared-World-Shooter-Destiny-s).
-This significantly reduces server costs and makes it possible for Destiny to present the illusion of a seamless world.
+**Destiny** also uses a distributed simulation technique, distributing the cost of player and AI simulation while keeping important aspects of mission scripting running on [lightweight dedicated servers](http://www.gdcvault.com/play/1022247/Shared-World-Shooter-Destiny-s).
+This significantly reduces server cost and makes it possible for Destiny to present the illusion of a seamless world.

 <img src="/img/networked-physics-in-vr/darksouls.jpg" width="100%"/>